-- On import, Source Formats allow you to define the incoming data format and map the incoming values into Slate fields.
-In many cases, you do not need to modify the files or web service calls from external systems.
+- On import, Source Formats enable you to define the incoming data format and map the incoming values into Slate fields.
+You often do not need to modify the files or web service calls from external systems.

-- On export, queries allow you to choose the relevant data fields and define the export format.
+- Queries enable you to choose the relevant data fields and define the export format on export.
 You can essentially build an API based on the requirements of your external system.

-In this way, you can import your data from a variety of sources, and your exports can conform to the formats needed by your external systems.
+In this way, you can import your data from various sources, and your exports can conform to the formats your external systems need.
 Watch our Data Integrations Overview Demonstration for more information.

 A common type of integration is between Slate and a campus SIS.
-Typically, applicant and financial aid data is exchanged via a transfer of flat files on a scheduled basis through an SFTP server, where the specifications for the data exchange can be dictated by the institution, and where the value and code translations (for example, those for country codes, major codes, or term codes) happen within Slate.
+Typically, applicant and financial aid data is exchanged via a transfer of flat files on a scheduled basis through an SFTP server, where the institution can dictate the specifications for the data exchange and where the value and code translations (for example, those for country codes, major codes, or term codes) happen in Slate.

 The data points from Slate to the campus system typically include student biographic and demographic data, as well as key application components that are necessary outside of admissions (for example, entry term, admission plan, or admission decision).
 A Slate ID is also sent along with a placeholder for the Campus or Institutional ID.

-While Slate provides an incredible amount of flexibility in how data is manipulated, we strongly encourage sticking to these best practices to ensure the integration goals can be met.
+While Slate provides incredible flexibility in how data is manipulated, we strongly encourage sticking to these best practices to ensure the integration goals can be met.

 - Use batched files: While Slate provides the ability to use web service calls, if it's possible to send or receive data in batches, it will always be more efficient.